cambboyle/the-recipe-vault/README.md

 The project is hosted on Heroku.

-Folow the steps below to deploy the project to Heroku:
+Follow the steps below to deploy the project to Heroku:

 1. Select "New" from the Heroku dashboard, and choose "Create new app".
 2. Choose a name for your app, and select the region you want to deploy to, then click on "Create app".